Microsoft Word: Accessible Word Documents

 Microsoft Word Training Series | Level 3

-In this course, students will review accessibility concepts and create Microsoft Word documents using best practices to make them accessible to people with different types of disabilities.
-Various tools will be used in Microsoft Word to create accessible documents including appropriate formatting, ordered lists, heading styles in structured documents, well-designed tables, hyperlinks and graphics with alternative text.
-Students will run the accessibility checker (in Word 2010 and later versions) and create a PDF (Portable Document Format) document from the Microsoft Word file.
+In this course, students will learn to create more accessible Microsoft Word documents using best practices to make documents accessible to people with disabilities.
+Various tools will be used in Microsoft Word to create more accessible documents including appropriate formatting, ordered lists, heading styles in structured documents, well-designed tables, hyperlinks and graphics with alternative text.
+Students will run the accessibility checker and create a PDF (Portable Document Format) document from the Microsoft Word file.

 Prerequisite: Microsoft Word Intermediate / Advanced or Microsoft Word: Styles, Templates and Tables of Contents or equivalent knowledge and skills.